 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the leukemia and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-Treatment by phase
+Treatment options by phase

 It is not yet proven whether imatinib, dasatinib, or nilotinib, or the newer drugs bosutinib, ponatinib, or omacetaxine can cure CML.
 A remission is when leukemia cannot be detected in the body by cytogenetic testing and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

-If the leukemia does return despite the original treatment, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the leukemia is in a different phase.
+If the leukemia does return despite the original treatment, a cycle of testing will begin again to learn as much as possible about the disease.
 After testing is finished, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as targeted therapy, chemotherapy, and immunotherapy) but they may be used in a different combination or given at a different dose.
+Often the treatment plan will include the treatments described above such as targeted therapy, chemotherapy, and immunotherapy, but they may be used in a different combination or given at a different dose.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of leukemia.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If treatment fails

 Recovery from leukemia is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal leukemia.
+If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and advanced leukemia is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and that pain and other side effects are well-managed is extremely important.

-Patients who have advanced disease and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement.
+Learn more about grief and loss.